NII-Kobayashi/Linear_Regression/README.md

-# Prediction of Twitter retweet dynamic using Linear Regression Model
+# Prediction of Twitter re-tweet dynamic using Linear Regression Model

 This is the code illustrating the *Szabo and Huberman, Communication of the ACM 53, 80 2010;
 Zhao et al., in KDD' 15 2015 pp. 1513-1522*.